BiSS® C protocol support

 About RESOLUTE and EVOLUTE encoders

-Renishaw RESOLUTE and EVOLUTE encoders use the BiSS C-mode (unidirectional) serial protocol.
+Renishaw RESOLUTE and EVOLUTE encoders use the BiSS C (unidirectional) serial protocol.

 BiSS C-mode (unidirectional) is a fast synchronous serial interface for acquiring position data from an encoder.